burningion/katacoda-tracing-datadog/ecommerce-observability/step5.md

 Once we spin up that traffic with our included observability, we can now take a look at the issues we've come across since the new team rolled out their first microservice, the `advertisements-service`.

-Before instrumenting with Datadog, there'd been reports that the new `advertisements-service` broke the website.
+Before we began instrumenting with Datadog, there'd been reports that the new `advertisements-service` broke the website.
 With the new deployment on staging, the `frontend` team has blamed the `ads-service` team, and the `advertisements-service` team has blamed the ops team.

 Now that we've got Datadog and APM instrumented in our code, let's see what's really been breaking our application.